tenok-rtos/tenok/README.md

 * Software timer and clock
 * Built-in Shell with command completion and history saving
 * Root and ROM file systems
-* Real-time plotting and customizable debug messaging with metalanguage
+* Real-time plotting and customizable debug messaging with a metalanguage
 * Integrated with MAVLink communication protocol
-* Software-in-the-loop (SIL) simulation with Gazebo simulator
+* Software-in-the-loop (SIL) simulation with the Gazebo simulator

 ## Tools